caseif/lineage-build-fajita/README.md

 ## License

 The scripts in this repository are published under the MIT License.
-The license information for the files under `build` and `res` will be added here once I can figure out where I got them from.